dipc-cc/slurm-training/4_monitoring.md

 123456    00:02:00   100.00MB    500.00MB
 ```

-The full list of format options can be found in the [SLURM documentation](https://slurm.schedmd.com/sstat.html).
+The full list of format options can be found in the <a href="https://slurm.schedmd.com/squeue.html">SLURM documentation</a>.

 ## seff
 <div align="justify">